LiranNis/foreman-windows/doc/foreman.md

 - `rundeckAuthToken`: The authentication token of your Rundeck user
 - `rundeckExtraArgString`: Not required, if you need to send more arguments to the Rundeck, for example: -environment hardware -server windows2012
 - `rundeckBuilt`: Foreman built url will be sent to the rundeck as "built_url" parameters and won't be called within foreman templates, allows you to mark the host as built only after rundeck finished to run, for example, you can run ansible-playbook and at the end to call role that will mark the host as built, see this role for example: [win_foreman_built](https://github.com/LiranNis/win_foreman_built)
+- If you don't want puppet to be installed, ensure you don't pick any Puppet Master when creating host

 ## VII.
 Testing and Troubleshooting
 The templates most likely need a lot of testing to work.
 This is not covered here; though some hints how to start.
 You should proceed in this order: